swayam-kharade1407/Satin/README.md

 import Satin

-// Subclass Forge's Renderer to get triple buffered rendering and
+// Subclass Satin's Renderer to get triple buffered rendering and
 // callbacks for Setup, Update, Draw, Resize and Events class SimpleRenderer: MetalViewRenderer {
     // A Satin Renderer handles setting the Content on all the objects in the scene graph